jaydotts/dirpi/README.md

 # ucsb-digitizer

-Software package for control and data collection/processing from [Two-channel waveform digitizer for x-ray detector](http://dstuart.physics.ucsb.edu/Lgbk/pub/E41214.dir/E41214.html).
+Driver software package for [two-channel waveform digitizer for x-ray detector](http://dstuart.physics.ucsb.edu/Lgbk/pub/E41214.dir/E41214.html).
 This software is designed to be installed on Raspberry Pi 3.

 ## Table of Contents